 Director & Executive Producer

-Sojourner is beginning her 4th and final year of the Ryerson Midwifery Education Program.
+Sojourner is in her 4th and final year of the Midwifery Education Program.
 She dedicates her education and practice to the legacies of Black midwives and her love for Black communities across the diaspora.
 She is passionate about increasing public awareness about midwifery care.

-Tumaini is a 3rd year midwifery student at Ryerson University.
+Tumaini is a 3rd year midwifery student.
 Tumaini is passionate about serving Black clients in an Afrocentric birth centre, and supporting pregnant people living with HIV.
 T hopes to work in rural/remote settings, and out of hospital settings in T's home country, Kenya.

-Hanan is in her second year of Midwifery Studies at Ryerson University.
+Hanan is in her 3rd year of midwifery studies.
 She is the former administrator of the Midwifery Education Program BIPOC mentorship program and is passionate about supporting students through midwifery education.

 FADUMA GURE, MSC